JamaicaF/cloudcast/README.md

 ### Welcome page
 ![](https://i.imgur.com/FYfr5FF.jpg)

 Users can explore and listen to all audio programming without creating an account.
-Cloudcast programs are primarily accessible from an indexed list of audio content.
+Cloudcast programs are primarily accessible from an indexed list of featured audio content.
 Upon first play, an audio playback bar loads at the bottom of the page, which persists as the user navigates the site.

 ### Featured Cloudcasts page
 ![](https://i.imgur.com/D3SQ4cx.jpg)

 From any page in the site, users can create a new account or login, and before uploading content, users are prompted to login.
 Upon login, users have the option to create new Cloudcast programs, as well as update or destroy their existing content.
-Any existing Cloudcast can only be modified by the original content creator.
+Any existing Cloudcast program can only be modified by the user who originally contributed it.

 ### Backend Structure